Generalized Versality, Special Points, and Resolvent Degree for the Sporadic Groups: Background

 \subsection{Resolvent Degree}

-Resolvent degree was first defined independently by Brauer \cite{Brauer1975} and Arnol'd-Shimura \cite{ArnoldShimura1976}.
-The first contemporary reference on resolvent degree is \cite{FarbWolfson2019}, while the notion of resolvent degree for a general algebraic group first appears in \cite{Reichstein2022}.
-We recall the definitions here and refer the reader to \cite{FarbWolfson2019,Wolfson2021,Reichstein2022} for more background.
+Resolvent degree was first defined independently by Brauer \cite{Brauer1975} and Arnol'd-Shimura \cite{ArnoldShimura1976} in the context of field extensions.
+The first contemporary reference on resolvent degree is \cite{FarbWolfson2019}.
+We begin by reviewing the definition of resolvent degree for algebraic groups, and then introduce the notion of the resolvent degree of a functor.